 The process of learning how to buy a house is different today because of the unprecedented online access to information about homes, neighborhoods, areas and more.

-Download the right apps
+Download the Right Apps

-You can get so much info — about square footage, the number of bedrooms, the number of bathrooms, the age of the home, the price per square foot and so on — right there in the palm of your hand.
+You can get so much information — about square footage, the number of bedrooms, the number of bathrooms, the age of the home, the price per square foot and so on — right there in the palm of your hand.

 The more you “windshield shop” like this, the more you can target your home-buying efforts.